senecajs/senecajs.org/src/pages/get-started/index.md

 {"when":1436536799159,"product":"mbm07t","name":"Apple","price":1.99,"id":"ny09dx"}
 ```

 You need to do this using `curl` on the command line, as it has to be a HTTP POST request.
-Also note the need for the corrent content type header: `application/json`.
+Also note the need for the correct content type header: `application/json`.

 Look at the logging output of all services.
-You'll be able to trace the action identifiers and transaction identifiers accross all the services.
+You'll be able to trace the action identifiers and transaction identifiers across all the services.

 Don't forget that the _math_ service still works: